 These are general time lines.
 Please call the assistant director to receive an estimated date of completion for your specific project.
 Sometimes, time lines may need to be adjusted based on the department's workload.
 We try to avoid this occurrence, but when necessary, institutional projects such as the class schedule and the catalog take precedence.
-In addition, client delays, major changes to the original material, and/or supplier delays may hold up receipt of the printed publication.
+In addition, approval delays, major changes to the original material, and/or supplier delays may hold up receipt of the printed publication.

 Which Publications Take Priority?